cloudposse/docs/content/reference/stacks.md

   # `backend_type` + `backend` provide configuration for the terraform backend you
   # would like to use for all components.
 This is typically defined in `globals.yaml`
+  # atmos + our modules support all options that can be configured for a particular backend.
+  # `backend_type` defines which `backend` configuration is enabled
   backend_type: s3 # s3, remote, vault
   backend:
     s3: